roytang/blog/content/notes/2016/04/d28c3yd/index.md

 Recent controversies:

-- opposed the RH bill\n- plagiarized a speech \n- Sotto is one of the two senators who have inserted provision on libel under the Cybercrime Prevention Act of 2012 or Anti-Cybercrime Law
+- opposed the RH bill

+- plagiarized a speech

+- Sotto is one of the two senators who have inserted provision on libel under the Cybercrime Prevention Act of 2012 or Anti-Cybercrime Law